morrownr/USB-WiFi/USB WiFi Adapter Performance Comparison.md

-2021-05-19 (Testing is in progress.
-The below information is subject to change until this round of testing is complete.)
+2021-05-21 (Testing is accomplished on a continuing basis.
+The below information is subject to change.)

 USB WiFi Adapter Performance Comparison (listed in order by link quality)

+Note: The adapters selected for testing are considered to be high quality adapters.
+Cheap usb wifi adapters generally do not bring happiness.

 -----
 ```